becky82/mteh/extra_chars/characters-to-know-exist.md

 ### Decorative characters

-Some characters are mostly used for decorative purposes nowadays:
+Some characters are mostly used for decorative purposes nowadays, such as:

 > 嬲 (niǎo)
 > 嫐 (nǎo)

+You may also see things like 火炎焱燚 and in online usernames.
+See [Repeated-component characters](repeated_components.md) for a fairly comprehensive list of characters which are composd of repeated components like this; they're often used decoratively.